-Welcome to Utah State University's Computer
+Welcome to Utah State University's Computer Science Department!

 Whether you are a student, parent, or a prospective faculty member, I would like to welcome you to our department.
 The faculty and staff of this department are proud of what it is, and what it will become.
 We recognize that the most important part of our department is its students, and we strive always to be student friendly.
 Our goal is to give our students an outstanding education and outstanding opportunities to participate in cutting edge research projects.
 We encourage both graduate and undergraduate majors to participate with faculty in research.
 We are also committed to showing our majors what it means to be a computer scientist through seminars and active student chapters ACM and ACMW (Association for Computing Machinery/Women).

 This department was established in 1967 as a BS only granting department.
 Over the years we have grown and strengthened all facets of our program.
 We now grant BS, MS, MCS, and PhD degrees.
 We have a diverse student body and faculty.
 For over a decade our undergraduate emphases in Science, Digital Systems, Information Systems, and now Bioinformatics have been ABET accredited.
-We are one of six departments in the College of Science.
+We are one of six departments in the College of Engineering.
 At the graduate level our faculty perform research in a wide variety of fields.
 Computer security, parallel systems, assistive technologies, data mining, software engineering, artificial intelligence, autonomous agents, and bioinformatics are all areas of active research.

 In addition to offering all of the educational and research opportunities of an outstanding computer science department, we can also offer our students, faculty, and staff a lifestyle that is outdoor-oriented with access to all of the cultural experiences of a larger city.
 USU is located in